 Most people assume they should comb hair after washing it, but in fact the best way to ensure tangle-free hair is to brush out knots before even getting in the shower.
 Then, rather than scrubbing you should apply the shampoo close to the roots and gently massage the product onto your scalp and into your hair.
 Thoroughly rinse and dab your hair dry with a towel, rather than rubbing as this will only force you to comb the hair again.

-Despite your best hair brushing techniques there still may be a few tangles after the shampoo.
-In such a case, patience is the only successful strategy.
-Gently pull the tangles apart without applying undue force.
-Combing your hair with a lot of vigour will only damage or break your hair or rip it out by the roots.
+Even with the best hair brushing techniques, there still may be a few tangles left in after washing.
+In such cases, having patience is the only successful strategy.
+Apply a spray or leave-in detangler and gently work the tangles apart without applying too much force.
+Remember that using force to comb hair will only serve to damage or break the hair by ripping it out at the roots and snapping it.

-To comb hair effectively, use a wide-toothed comb made of wood or hard rubber and comb small strands of hair.
-Different from plastic combs, wood or rubber combs have the advantage of not creating an electrical charge as a result of gliding through your hair.
+To comb hair in or after a shower effectively, use a wide-toothed comb made of wood or hard rubber and comb small sections of hair at a time.
+Avoid plastic combs as these can create a slight electrical charge as they move through your hair.

 Knowing how to brush your hair when its dry is important in determining how it will look when you style it.
 Generally speaking, combs are ideal for wet hair which is far more sensitive, stretchable, and prone to damage than dry hair.
 Once dry, you can use a hair brush – but make sure it’s the best hair brush for your hair.
 Finally, make sure that your brush is clean: no matter how good your hair brushing technique, if you are spreading old product, skin cells and dead hairs through your hair the result will not look pretty!